-Both the FZ2500 and the RX100 VI are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic FZ2500 better than the Sony RX100 VI or vice versa?
 The listing below highlights the relative strengths of the two models.